Collect Coverage in Tests

 are traced to specific requirements.

-Coverage is supported for Model Reference blocks, atomic Subsystem blocks, and top-level models configured for SIL or PIL.
-Coverage is not supported for Software-in-the-Loop (SIL) or Processor-in-the-Loop (PIL) created from subsystems.
+Coverage is supported for Model Reference blocks, atomic Subsystem blocks, and top-level models configured for Software-in-the-Loop (SIL) or Processor-in-the-Loop (PIL).
+Coverage is not supported for SIL or PIL models in subsystems.

 For information on considerations when collecting coverage in a test harness, see Test Harness Considerations in Test Harness and Model Relationship.